 You should know there is a massive painted cabinets trend out there.
 Today, almost 3 out of every four cabinets are painted.
-Of those the majority are painted white or off-white.
+Of those the majority are white or off-white.
 Gray cabinets have been growing in popularity.
 We’re even seeing a wave of green kitchen cabinets.
 Just a few short years ago it was the opposite, 3 out of 4 cabinets were stained.
 This is because many people prefer an all white kitchen and the clean look it portrays.
 It’s a timeless look.
 It also helps that costs have come down.